The Crystal Palace: Decline

 In the 1920s, a board of trustees was set up under the guidance of manager Sir Henry Buckland.
 He is said to have been a firm but fair man, who had a great love for the Crystal Palace, and soon set about restoring the deteriorating building.
 The restoration brought visitors back, and the Palace started to make a small profit once more.
 Buckland and his staff also worked on improving the fountains and gardens, including the Thursday evening displays of fireworks by Brocks.

 Destruction by fire

-On the evening of 30 November 1936, Buckland was walking his dog near the Palace with his daughter Crystal, named after the building, when they noticed a red glow within it.
+On the evening of 30 November 1936, Sir Henry Buckland was walking his dog near the Palace with his daughter Crystal, named after the building, when they noticed a red glow within it.
 When Buckland went inside, he found two of his employees fighting a small office fire that had started after an explosion in the women's cloakroom.
 Realising that it was a serious fire, they called the Penge fire brigade.
 Although 89 fire engines and over 400 firemen arrived, they were unable to extinguish it.